 Not every cat with heart disease will form an abnormal clot, in fact most will not; but there is presently no clear way to predict which cats will form these clots and which ones will not.
+That said, there are some suggestive echo findings that suggest increased risk.
 In cats with hypertrophic cardiomyopathy, the most common form of feline heart disease, the size of the left atrium is one factor that is considered.
-The presence of “smoke” in the atrium during echocardiography is another factor. (“Smoke” being whispy material seen in the circulating blood).
+The presence of “smoke” in the atrium during echocardiography is another factor. (“Smoke” is the whispy material seen in the circulating blood).
 Both these factors are considered controversial but when they are seen, most cardiologists will recommend some kind of therapy to reduce clotting tendency (i.e. a blood thinner).
 The problem is that, in order to go on preventive therapy, there has to have been a reason to see a cardiologist in the first place (heart murmur during a physical exam, heart enlargement incidentally found on a radiograph, abnormal blood test, or actual symptoms of heart disease).
 The majority of cats with aortic thromboembolism have had none of these things and the saddle thrombus is the very first symptom of a problem.

 In 76% of cats with saddle thrombus, the FATE episode was the first sign of heart disease.

 The outcome is variable but has potential to be very bad.
 Let's review the possibilities.

 Best Case Scenario (Saddle Thrombus But No Concurrent Heart Failure)